userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

-Finally, after writing down the dynamic config values into file at `taxi-config-fallbacks.fallback-path`, we add our component to the `components::MinimalServerComponentList()`, and start the server with static config `kStaticConfig`.
+Finally, after writing down the dynamic config values into file at `taxi-config-fallbacks.fallback-path`, we add our component to the `components::MinimalServerComponentList()`, and start the server with static configuration file passed from command line.

-@snippet samples/hello_service.cpp  Hello service sample - main
+@snippet samples/hello_service/hello_service.cpp  Hello service sample - main

 ### Build
 To build the sample, execute the following build steps at the userver root directory: